scotchi/dreamnamer/README.md

 ![Screenshot](https://raw.githubusercontent.com/scotchi/dreamnamer/master/screenshot.png)

+Dreamnamer is cross-platform and should work on macOS, Linux and Windows.

 ## Usage

 Simply drop movie or TV series files on Dreamnamer, and it will attempt to clean up their file names based on matches from The Movie Database.